 Throughout the evolution of early college initiatives in Maine, the University of Maine at Fort Kent has become a leader in providing quality early college and dual enrollment experiences.
 What started in the campus’s backyard has expanded to more than half the high schools in the state!

 The program focuses on students attending high schools in rural communities throughout Maine and strives to increase academic rigor, provide an affordable pathway to college with opportunities for rural high school students to experience college learning and earn college credits, raise post-secondary aspirations for rural Maine students through specific aspirations programs, and increase high school and university collaboration, efficiency, and alignment.

-Rural U is open to high school sophomores, juniors, seniors, and homeschooled students in good academic standing at the sophomore, junior, and senior levels.
+Early College is open to high school sophomores, juniors, seniors, and homeschooled students in good academic standing at the sophomore, junior, and senior levels.
 Tuition is free, but students are responsible for the cost of textbooks when required.
 The Maine Aspirations program allows students to take up to 12 credits per academic year at public colleges and universities.